 2. In the U.S. $36 cash per person and in Canada $44.

-3. Mexican consulate visa application form to be printed, completed and taken with you.
+3. Mexican consulate visa application form to be printed as per blue link above, completed and taken with you.
 On question 21, for a Temporary Resident pre-approval check more than 180 days and less than 4 years and for Permanent Resident check "DEFINITIVE".
 Complete questions 1- 25.

 4. Passport plus copy.